-According to figures compiled by the Organization for Economic Cooperation and Development (OECD), the United States was the largest bilateral donor of net bilateral Official Development Assistance (ODA) to sub-Saharan Africa, in 2003, the most recent year for which data are available, followed by France, Germany, and the United Kingdom.
+According to figures compiled by the Organization for Economic Cooperation and Development (OECD), the United States was the largest bilateral donor of net bilateral Official Development Assistance (ODA) to sub-Saharan Africa in 2003, followed by France, Germany, and the United Kingdom.
 However, the European countries and the European Communities together provided considerably more to Africa than the United States.
-ODA includes a wide-range of nonmilitary aid disbursements.
+ODA includes a wide-range of non-military aid disbursements.
 Many countries continued to give a larger proportion of their assistance to sub-Saharan Africa than the United States.
 The region received about 32% of U.S. ODA in 2002, according to the OECD, in contrast to 57% of French aid, 37% of British aid, and 47% of German aid.
 Japan was the eighth ranking donor to Africa in 2003, according to the OECD, providing about 8% of its aid to the region.
 On May 24, 2005, European Union foreign and development ministers pledged that their governments would reach the United Nations target of providing 0.7% of GDP in foreign aid in 10 years.
 As an interim target, the Europeans would provide \$25 billion in added annual aid by 2010.
 Some cautioned, however, that these pledges could be affected by budget difficulties in some European countries.
+France's President Jacques Chirac announced on August 29, 2005, that France would propose a tax on air travel to fund additional aid to Africa.
+The proposal was made at the United Nations World Summit, which brought more than 170 heads of state and government to U.N. headquarters in New York, September 14-16.
+Some heads of state spoke favorably about the proposal, but some developing country delegates expressed concern that the new proposal was offered to draw attention away from the point that official development aid (ODA) was allegedly too low to achieve the Millennium Development Goals (MGD).